flash-oss/medici/README.md

 - **v5.0.0**

-  - Node.js 12 is required now.
+  - Node.js 12 is the lowest supported version.
+Although, 10 should still work fine.
+  - Mongoose v6 is the only supported version now.
+Avoid using both v5 and v6 in the same project.
+  - You can't import `book` anymore.
+Only `Book` is supported. `require("medici").Book`.
+  - The project was rewritten with TypeScript.
+Types are provided within the package now.

 - **v4.0.0**